Pentachloronitrobenzene

 Pentachloronitrobenzene, typically abbreviated PCNB, is a registered fungicide formally derived from nitrobenzene.
-It is either an off-white or yellow solid, depending on its purity, with a musty odor.
+It is a off-white to yellow crystalline solid with a musty odor.

 Preparation

 PCNB was originally synthesized in the laboratory in 1868.
 It was introduced to the agricultural world in the 1930s in Germany by Bayer AG as a substitute to mercurial pesticides.
 PCNB is prepared by chlorination of nitrobenzene at 60–70 °C in chlorosulfuric acid, with iodine as a catalyst.
 It can also be produced by the nitration of chlorinated benzenes.
 A side product of the synthesis of PCNB is hexachlorobenzene (HCB), which is considered as hazardous as PCNB.